 To the credit of the Mughals, they had a keen eye for aesthetics.
 They blended architecture & nature beautifully using plenty of flower beds & water bodies.
 India has, architecturally, benefited from the import of the Charbagh design, i.e., using canals to divide a rectangle/ square into four distinct parts.

-The Mughal Garden in the Presidential Estate
+The Amrit Udyan in the Presidential Estate

-The Mughal Garden at the President’s House is one such garden.
+The Amrit Udyan at the President’s House is one such garden.
 This Garden had not been built by the Mughals but by Sir Edwin Lutyens, taking inspiration from the Charbagh design.
+While the Mughal inspiration is evident, what is unknown is that the Udyan also includes British garden art elements – flower beds on lawn edges & along pavements.

-The Garden consists of rare species of flowers.
+The Amrit Udyan consists of rare species of flowers.
 If you want to see more than 70 varieties of seasonal flowers, head here.
 The lush greenery is eye-catching.
+We had a wild desire to become President just to be able to live in this beezer house with this beaut garden!

 Bonsai Garden